zenywallet/caprese/README.md

 If the above command is not executed, the following bind error will occur.

     error: bind ret=-1 errno=13

+Check if the capabilities is attached.

+    getcap <executable_file_name>

 ### Let’s Encrypt
 At least http port 80 needs to be open for ACME HTTP-01 challenge.
 One method is to reply ACME tokens on http port 80, another is to redirect http port 80 to https port 443 and reply ACME tokens on the https connection.
 ACME does not verify certificates, Caprese has self-certificates and can connect with SSL by simply enabling SSL, so SSL connections for ACME are available on https even without certificate files yet.
 Try redirecting http to https and handling ACME.